 Prior to joining Ropes & Gray, Kent managed partnerships on behalf of the United Nations with Fortune 100 companies and startups to advocate and fundraise for humanitarian programs globally.

-- Regularly conducts pre-acquisition anti-corruption, anti-money laundering, economic sanctions, and export controls compliance due diligence in English and Spanish for large private equity firms and other clients operating in high-risk jurisdictions globally.
+- Regularly conducts pre- and post-acquisition due diligence of anti-corruption, anti-money laundering, economic sanctions, and export controls compliance for large corporate and private equity clients globally.

-- Counseling a hedge fund on the development and implementation of an anti-corruption, anti-money laundering, and sanctions due diligence program for a hospitality sector construction project in Argentina.
+- Counseled a hedge fund on the development and implementation of an anti-corruption, anti-money laundering, and sanctions due diligence program for a construction project in Argentina.

-- Representing mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.
+- Represented mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.

 - Represented a large private equity firm in a pre-closing dispute with a boutique beauty brand over representations in a purchase agreement, resulting in a successful renegotiation of the purchase price.

-- Represented an individual in an investigation by the SEC alleging insider trading.
+- Represented a former investment banking employee in an investigation by the SEC alleging insider trading.

 Pro bono Practice

-- Representing an individual in a Federal Tort Claims Act claim for damages arising from unlawful immigration detention.
+- Represents an individual in a Federal Tort Claims Act claim for damages arising from unlawful immigration detention.

 - JD, cum laude, American University Washington College of Law, 2017; Senior Symposium Editor, American University Law Review